royerlab/ultrack/docs/source/optimizing.rst

 Notice, that this notion is much more flexible than a real contour map, which is we can use an intensity image as a `contours` map or an inverted distance transform.

 In cells where this is not the case it is less likely ultrack will be able to separate them into individual segments.

+If your cells (nuclei) are convex it is worth trying the ``ultrack.imgproc.inverted_edt`` for the ``contours``.

-However, optimizing contours is a complex task, I would continue to the next steps and look for specialized solutions once you have a working pipeline.
+If even after going through the next steps you don't have successful results, I suggest looking for specialized solutions once you have a working pipeline.
 Some of these solutions are `PlantSeg <https://github.com/kreshuklab/plant-seg>`_ for membranes or `GoNuclear <https://github.com/kreshuklab/go-nuclear>`_ for nuclei.

 Hard constraints
 ````````````````